CS2613-FA23/explorationactivity2-c8c36/README.md

 The program is a simple GUI that allows you to draw gray 24 x 24 images<br>
 using a magnified canvas.
 Finally, it allows you to save each image at the desired location.
+# Use the left mouse button to draw and the right mouse button to erase

 Example of using the program:<br>
 * Initial window with default saving path:<br>